I visited my grandmother in a rehab facility years ago and hated the sounds and the odors. Can I expect something better?

 Your pain can vary based on the amount of activity you do and the amount of therapy you receive.
 Many patients with arthritis will tell you some days are worse than others based on the weather.
 Many variables can affect your pain which is why we individualize your treatment plan to minimize your pain and optimize your progress.

 What is palliative care and when is it appropriate?

-The purpose of palliative care is to alleviate pain and stress when the patient is suffering from a progressive and deteriorating disease such as Alzhimer’s Disease, chronic obstructive pulmonary disease (COPD), amyotrophic lateral sclorosis (ALS), Parkinson’s disease, kidney failure or cancer.
+The purpose of palliative care is to alleviate pain and stress when the patient is suffering from a progressive and deteriorating disease such as Alzheimer’s Disease, chronic obstructive pulmonary disease (COPD), amyotrophic lateral sclerosis (ALS), Parkinson’s disease, kidney failure or cancer.
 It can be used alone or in combination with other treatments.

-Palliative care can help relieve suffering, provide much-needed support for the patient and family – physically, emotionally and spiritually.
-Please speak to us if you feel that you – or your family member – is a candidate for palliative care, and we will help guide you.
+Palliative care can help relieve suffering and provide much-needed support for the patient and family – physically, emotionally and spiritually.
+Please speak to us if you feel that you or your family member is a candidate for palliative care, and we will help guide you.

 I’m guessing the food won’t exactly be 5-star cuisine.
 True?

 Our facilities employ a chef who is committed to making sure the food is both tasty and nourishing.

 Sometimes following surgery, patients’ taste buds can be affected by the anesthesia.
 Often nothing, not even water, tastes normal for weeks after a procedure that requires anesthesia.
 Don’t worry.
 This is a temporary condition that will go away with time.